hyperledger/fabric/docs/source/network/network.md

 is the [endorsement policy](../glossary.html#endorsement-policy).
 It describes which organizations must approve transactions before they will be accepted by other organizations onto their copy of the ledger.
-In our sample network, transactions can be only be accepted onto ledger L1 if R1 or R2 endorse them.
+In our sample network, transactions can only be accepted onto ledger L1 if R1 or R2 endorse them.

 Committing the chaincode definition to the channel places the endorsement policy on the channel ledger; it enables it to be accessed by any member of the channel.